album chronology

 the general

 The horrors of war and the toll on its wager comprise this movement.
 Since this was originally meant to be a symphony (this being the second movement), themes from the The Explorer appear occasionally.
-This piece houses a wonderful choir sound and snare drum hit.
+This piece houses a nice choir sound (vinyl crackle, no charge) and snare drum hit.

 the gentleman